oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-flow/create-flow.md

 Estimated Time: 15 minutes

 ### Objectives
-You will execute the following:
+In this lab, you will execute the following:
 - Initiate a Scheduled integration flow
 - Configure FTP Adapter
 - Add the ADW invoke activity